jonas-schmitt/evostencils/README.md

 # Introduction

 EvoStencils is a library for the automated design of **Multigrid (MG)** methods with **Grammar-Guided Genetic Programming (G3P)**.
-By treating the task of designing an efficient numerical solver as a program synthesis task, EvoStencils can discover MG methods of unprecedented algorithm structure.
+By treating the task of designing an efficient numerical solver as a program synthesis task, EvoStencils can discover MG methods of unprecedented algorithmic structure.
 To implement G3P, EvoStencils relies on [DEAP](https://github.com/DEAP/deap), while it utilizes the [ExaStencils](https://www.exastencils.fau.de) framework to automatically generate parallel C++ implementations based on an algorithmic representation of each MG-based solver specified in the form of a custom DSL.
 The following diagram provides an overview of EvoStencils' software architecture.

 <img src="https://user-images.githubusercontent.com/5746840/212943618-23a53af2-59b9-4e55-8756-4dc5af49e5b5.svg" width="1000">